kennydukor/DEEP-REINFORCEMENT-LEARNING-NANODEGREE/Navigation Project/README.md

 After you have followed the instructions above, open `Navigation.ipynb` (located in the `p1_navigation/` folder in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.

 ### How to Train Agent
+Instructions
+Follow the instructions in `Navigation.ipynb` to get started with training your own agent!

 ### Result

 The agent reached an average score of +13 after 369 episodes in 9.8 minutes.